OWASP/www-chapter-georgetown/index.md

 * Joining our meetings are free, however, if you would like to become a member, please join through this page.

 ## Next Meeting
 Currently due to COVID-19 we will be meeting online through Zoom.
-Our next meeting will be Wednesday, June 10th, 2020 at 8PM CST.
+Our next meeting will be Wednesday, September 16th, 2020 at 8PM CST.
 The link to the meeting is the following:

-June 10th, 2020 Zoom Meeting
+September 16th, 2020 Zoom Meeting
 [Join our Meeting](https://zoom.us/j/5334481324)
 Meeting ID: 533 448 1324